Client Policies

 3. Learning for Life shall provide information and training to all clinical staff about this Policy and its application.

-4. Client feedback about the practices of Learning for Life can be communicated according to the Client Complaints, Feedback and Grievances Policy.
+4. Client feedback about the practices of Learning for Life can be communicated according to the Client Complaints and Feedback Policy.

 5. This Policy shall be read in conjunction with: